Ahmed-Arafat10/Ahmed-Arafat10/README.md

 <img align="left" title="Ging Freecss" alt="Ging" width="100%" src="/Pics/ging.gif" />

->**_Enjoy the little detours to the fullest ..
-Because that's where you'll find the things more important than what you want | Ging Freecss_**
+>**_Enjoy The Little Detours To The Fullest ..
+Because That's Where You'll Find The Things More Important Than What You Want | Ging Freecss_**

 [website]: NULL